Recent Searches

 If you receive an award specific to food and housing, this award will not reduce the EIU Promise award.

-Will the program be available to me my whole time at EIU?
+Will the program be available to me my entire time at EIU?

 For most students, yes.
 You can be eligible for the program for up to eight continuous semesters (Fall and Spring) at EIU, as long as you meet the renewal criteria.
 The program is dependent upon continued state appropriation of associated funds.